 The London Restaurant considers the restaurant as a business and a place of employment, as well as an important site for the emergence of new forms of urban experience and identity.
 It also allows us access to Victorian Londoners who have often been overlooked in existing social histories: the female dining room proprietor, the German waiter, the female Greek pastry cook, for example.
 While focused on London, it illustrates the complex ways in which cultural and commercial forces were intertwined in modern Britain, and demonstrates the rewards of writing histories which recognize the interplay between broad, global forces and highly localized spaces.

-My discussion of waiters can be found in a more topical piece I wrote on the OUP blog site for my book: https://blog.oup.com/2018/10/tipping-19th-and-20th-century-london/
+A discussion of waiters can be found in a topical piece that I wrote for the OUP blog site when my book first appeared in hard cover: https://blog.oup.com/2018/10/tipping-19th-and-20th-century-london/

 I also wrote an article on the retired army officer turned restaurant reviewer, Nathaniel Newnham-Davis, that appears on the Branch Collective (Britain, Representation and Nineteenth-century History) website: https://www.branchcollective.org/?ps_articles=brenda-assael-on-dinners-and-diners-and-restaurant-culture-in-late-nineteenth-century-london/